VC

 Klarna: The Poster Child for Valuation Realism

 Klarna is arguably the defining IPO story of this cycle — not because of the upside, but because of what it represents about valuation discipline.
+We covered the full breakdown in our deep dive on the Klarna IPO.
 At $46B in 2021, Klarna was priced as a global payments infrastructure company that would displace Visa.
 At $15–20B in 2026, it is being priced as what it actually is: a profitable European BNPL and consumer shopping platform with strong US growth ambitions.

 The company has leaned hard into AI.
 Klarna claims its AI customer service agent handles the equivalent of 700 full-time agents, contributing to a 22% reduction in operating expenses in 2023.
 Whether those cost savings are durable or just a one-time restructuring benefit is the key question for public market investors.